kayticodes/mini_c_shell/README.md

 Clone this repository and compile the source code using your favorite C compiler.
 You can then run the smallsh executable to start using the shell.

+## Contribution

+Feel free to contribute to this project by submitting pull requests.
+If you have any ideas for additional features or improvements, don't hesitate to share them!

+ ## License

+This project is licensed under the MIT License

+## Acknowlefgements

+Thanks to the creators of the Unix process API and signal handling functions, which made this project possible.